Bruce Springsteen’s refusal to play North Carolina because of new, drastic LGBT laws might have shocked some people, but it didn’t surprise me at all.

 The apartheid regime in South Africa finally ended in 1994.But injustice and discrimination flourish around the world.

-Almost unknown, and virtually invisible, is a newer group against apartheid, this time in the Middle East.
+the Middle East.
 (ArtistsAgainstApartheid.org).
 No matter which side of the political fence you or your country are on, this group has the right to organize and protest.

 “Artists Against Apartheid Declaration of 2010: Artists Against Apartheid is an international alliance committed to Equal Rights and Justice, and the elimination of apartheid in our world.
 While crimes of apartheid are ongoing in Palestine-Israel, we will stand in solidarity with the Palestinian call for Boycott, Divestment and Sanctions (BDS,) and the cultural boycott of Israel.”